 How long does bleached hair last?

-In comparison to other semi-permanent and temporary dyes, hair bleaching is a permanent process which cannot be washed away over time.
-This is because of the melanin stripped away from the hair within the bleaching process.
+In comparison to other dyes, hair bleaching is a permanent process which cannot be washed away over time.
+This is because the melanin, which gives your hair its colour, is stripped away from the hair during the bleaching process.

-How to tone down bleached hair
+How to tone brassy bleached hair